outbound-ai/softphone/README.md

 This is a placeholder for the call service client NPM package.

 # Example Usage
+This is the currently proposed NPM package interface.

 ```javascript
 // Import the package.
 import CallService from "whatever-package";